The best tips for a nice trip

 #13 Be amazed by the Hungarian Parliament Building

 The Hungarian Parliament Building is really impressive from the the outside.
 But not only from the outside.
-Also from the inside it’s quite spectacular.
-With it’s golden staircase, the crown jewels on display and it’s nicely decorated rooms this building is openly displaying signs of wealth.
+Fom the inside it’s quite spectacular too.
+With a golden staircase, the crown jewels on display and its nicely decorated rooms.
 You can buy your tickets here.

 #14 Visit an opera